 He Wants You to Reach Out More

 Communication can be a funny thing, because often times both people just wish the other person would pick up the phone and say hello.
-If you haven’t chatted with your son-in-law in a while, give them a ring and say hello.
+If you haven’t chatted with your son-in-law in a while, give him a ring and say hello.

 He Hopes You’ll Stop Showing Up Unexpectedly